 In 2016 Heritage Services was awarded £3.4 million by the National Heritage Lottery Fund to expand the Roman Baths and create an educational centre in the heart of Bath.
 The new state-of-the-art World Heritage Visitor Centre and Clore Learning Centre will bring back to life an important group of dilapidated buildings in the city centre.

-Construction of the first section of public realm works, that complements the opening of the World Heritage Visitor Centre and Clore Learning Centre, are due to commence in mid-June.
+Construction of the first section of public realm works, that complements the opening of the World Heritage Visitor Centre and Clore Learning Centre, are due to commence on 12 July.
 The works will be confined to Swallow Street and will include the delivery of an accessible entrance to the Learning Centre along with new surface treatment laid in high quality, pennant flagstone.
 The new surface treatment will continue into York Street, towards Kingston Parade, and will be delivered in January 2022 along with a package of works to reduce the impact of water ingress into the vaults below the highway.

 The full public realm scheme comprises the section of York Street, between Kingston Parade and Stall Street, and the northern section of Swallow Street, please see the scheme location drawing in the Documents section on the right hand side of this page.

 It seeks to enhance the visitor experience to this special part of the city and to see the area fully pedestrianised, allowing people to move around the area more safely.

 The area will be resurfaced in a high-quality natural stone, in keeping with the historic streetscape, and the carriageway will be raised to create a level surface throughout the public realm scheme.
 The public realm will tie into Stall Street, Kingston Parade and Abbey Street allowing for a smooth transition throughout these spaces.